kdgregory/cf-postgres/README.md

    By default, the Lambda is named `cf_postgres`.
 This CloudFormation script lets you provide another name, but you must use that name in the next step.

-   **Note:** the template grants the Lambda the ability to retrieve all secrets.
+   **Note:** the template grants the Lambda the ability to retrieve all secrets that begin with "database/".
+Alternatively, implement a tagging strategy and use a condition on the policy.
-   For security, you should implement a tagging strategy, and use a condition that restricts those secrets to the specified tag.
-The template provides one such implementation, commented-out.

 2. Build and deploy the Lambda, using the provided [Makefile](Makefile).